xeodocs/design-xeodocs-com/README.md

 - **Static Export**: Runs entirely client-side, no backend required.
 - **Dynamic Content**: Content is loaded from the `/content` directory at runtime.
 - **Docker Ready**: Designed for volume mounting content.

+## AI Integration

+This repository is designed to be the "Source of Truth" for system design.
+The `public/content` directory is intended to be read by AI Coding Agents (via MCP Servers or direct access) to scaffold and maintain other repositories based on the designs defined here.
+But from a clean system design content repository, see `examples/markdown-openapi-asyncapi` for a quickstart.

 ## Usage